 If you own a dog and your neighbour has cats, the conversation will come up on whether their cats are safe around your dog.
 And signs on doors is not uncommon about keeping doors closed as they have cats.

 Most villages in France have their own cat society.
 There are quite a few feral cats in France, and there is definitely a movement here to manage them.
 But it isn’t about trying to amend their feralness (is that a word?) and make them house cats.
 Adult cat adoption is not really a thing here.
 Rather it is about making sure they are neutered and vaccinated.
-Our own village has a small group that feed and look after our feral community.
+My own village has a small group that feed and look after our feral community.

 And one animal area they are very similar is the welfare and care of donkeys.
 Here in France donkeys were (and sometimes still are) used as work animals in agriculture.
 But most now have been found retirement homes.
 Or maybe that should read ‘fields’?
-Walk around our village and you will certainly visit a number of donkeys en-route.
+Walk around almost any village and you will certainly visit a number of donkeys en-route.